How to Dehydrate Kale 3 Ways to

 kale on a round white dehydrator tray

-How to Dehydrate Kale in a Dehydrator
+Step-by-Step: Dehydrating Kale in a Food Dehydrator

 1. Wash & Dry – Rinse kale thoroughly, then pat dry with paper towels or use a salad spinner.